catseye/ellsync/README.md

     rsync --archive --verbose --delete /home/user/art/ /media/user/External1/art/

+(but note that the directories in the router do need to have the trailing slashes.)

 Since this configuration is named in the router, we don't even have to give these directory names.
 We can just give the name of the stream: